 Can be very profitable for homeowners as rental property

-Kerr Construction is on the verge of completing a fantastic laneway home on West 20th.
+Kerr Construction has built a fantastic laneway home on West 20th.

 Small but Kerr designs them to feel big with subtle features